DoctorMcKay/node-tf2/README.md

 Opens a crate with `crateID` using a key with `keyID`.
 If successful, you'll get two `itemRemoved` events, one for the key and one for the crate, followed by an `itemAcquired` event for what you received.

+### requestSpyVsEngiWarStats()

+Requests global stats for the Spy vs. Engi War. `spyVsEngiWarStats` will be emitted when the request is fulfilled.

 # Events

 ### connectedToGC